-A call for action, International Day for the Elimination of Violence against Women is observed on November 25, which marks the launch of 16 Days of Activism against Gender-Based Violence, concluding on the day that commemorates International Human Rights Day on December 10.
+A call for action, International Day for the Elimination of Violence against Women, is observed on November 25, which marks the launch of 16 Days of Activism against Gender-Based Violence, concluding on the day commemorating International Human Rights Day on December 10.
 The theme for 16 Days of Activism this year is ending femicides again.

 Women in India are not safe in private or public spaces.
 With a surge of national-level campaigns against GBV in India, the action on education, awareness, and advocacy has escalated significantly.
 However, the rate of crime against women and girls has only gone up.
 During the 16 days of Activism, activists and institutions around the world speak up against violence against women and girls (VAWG) through various awareness and advocacy campaigns and stand in solidarity, rightfully demanding a world free from VAWG.

-Gender-based violence is not just confined to physical abuse or domestic violence but also includes honor-killing, sex trafficking, intimate partner violence, violence at work, marital rapes, dating violence, female genital mutilation, and violence perpetuated on the basis of caste, class, religion, and other intersectional factors.
+Gender-based violence is not just confined to physical abuse or domestic violence but also includes honour-killing, sex trafficking, intimate partner violence, violence at work, marital rapes, dating violence, female genital mutilation, and violence perpetuated based on caste, class, religion, and other intersectional factors.
 The ramifications of such forms of violence are irrevocable and grave.
-Harmful gender norms are so deeply rooted in our society that sometimes victims of violence don’t even realize they are being subjected to it repeatedly.
-While global organizations and UN bodies have been investing in girl-led programs to end GBV, they have also realized that men and boys are required to be involved in the conversation.
-Campaigns like “He for She” have steadily increased the participation of men and boys speaking out for gender equity and have influenced men around the world to stand against VAWG.
+Harmful gender norms are so deeply rooted in our society that sometimes, victims of violence don’t even realise they are being subjected to it repeatedly.
+While global organisations and UN bodies have been investing in girl-led programs to end GBV, they have also learned that men and boys are required to be involved in the conversation.
+Campaigns like “He for She” have steadily increased the participation of men and boys speaking out for gender equity and have influenced men worldwide to stand against VAWG.
 This outcome accentuates the need for including men and boys in educational and advocacy programs.

 The National Commission for Women received complaints of violence against women from across the country, which recorded an over two-fold increase in complaints since the imposition of the lockdown in the country during COVID-19.
 In April 2020, 89% of all cases reported were Domestic Violence (DV) and Intimate Partner Violence (IPV) cases.
 This reinstates the fact that women and girls are not safe in their own homes and spaces.

-16 Days of Activism against Gender-Based Violence brings millions of women’s rights activists, defenders, governments, GBV coalitions, universities, youth organizations, policymakers, and survivors of violence together to speak for gender equity.
-And with the increasing number of voices coming together every year, the global community continues to amplify the urgent need for multiple interventions to create a safer world for women and girls.
-If we all keep striving to end violence against women, we hope that in the time to come there will be no need for campaigns like “Bell Bajao (Ring the bell)- a shout out to end domestic violence”, because, hopefully by then, all voices will be rising for a world of equity, a world free from violence and fear of violence.
+16 Days of Activism against Gender-Based Violence brings millions of women’s rights activists, defenders, governments, GBV coalitions, universities, youth organisations, policymakers, and survivors of violence together to speak for gender equity.
+With the increasing number of voices coming together yearly, the global community continues to amplify the urgent need for multiple interventions to create a safer world for women and girls.
+If we all keep striving to end violence against women, we hope that in the time to come, there will be no need for campaigns like “Bell Bajao (Ring the bell)- a shout out to end domestic violence” because, hopefully, by then, all voices will be rising for a world of equity, a world free from violence and fear of violence.